molchanovar/Test_environments/README.md

 Test_labs

 ## 1. Nginx front-end to apache web
- - Apache back-end and starts cgi-scripts
+ - Apache as a back-end and runs cgi-scripts

 nginx.conf
 ```